 - Create a guarantee such as next-day delivery/service, or offer a money back if not satisfied policy.
 This shows customers that you truly believe in your product/service and care about their satisfaction.

 Creating A Small Business Logo

-Not all businesses have a logo.
-But going forward, if you want your business to be instantly recognized you should have one.
+Not all businesses have a logo! if that’s the case; what is the importance of branding.
+It’s important because if you want your business to be instantly recognized you should have one.
 Once your business is well established, your customers will be able to identify your logo with your company.
 For example, Nike’s swoosh, McDonald’s golden arches, and Apple’s bitten apple icons are easily recognized by people worldwide.

 Logos can be in the form of a simple shape such as Twitter’s blue bird.
 They can be a letter such as “f” for Facebook, or the name of your business such as Amazon.
 Logos can be in the form of the initials of your business name, such as IBM (International Business Machines Corporation), an image, or a combination of the above.

 Your logo need not be static.
 It can change and develop as your business grows and develops.
 Or if you get it right the first time, it can remain the same forever.
 For example, McDonald’s golden arches logo has been around since the beginning despite the changes it has made to its branding.

 Below are 6 great tips that you can use to make your logo memorable.

 - The best logos are simple.
 People recognize them because they are simple, basic and uncluttered.
 Think of the McDonald’s aches and the Nike swoosh.

 - They need to be memorable.
 The simpler they are, the easier it will be to remember them.
 Think of social media buttons.

 - Consider the color of your logo and branding and all the implications of your color choice.
 Choose colors that differentiate you from direct competitors to avoid confusion.
 The colors you choose can have a significant impact on how you connect with your customers.
 For example: if your business is men’s fashion shoes, then your branding colors shouldn’t be pink.